OpenVoxProject/openvox-release/README.md

 This results in an intermediate `build` directory of small trees for fpm to create appropriate `.rpm` and `.deb` files from.

-The fpm output files are left in the `output` directory per conventions set by the `packaging` gem.
+The fpm output files are left in the `output` directory.